 "The pastry in some of vanilla slices could be mistaken for plasterboard, while the stiff custard in the middle often looks like it would last a nuclear war."

-As judges and sponsors of this month's Royal Adelaide Show Pastry Prize for the best vanilla slice in the state, Will and his wife and business partner, Claire, have taken it upon themselves to reinvent the tuck-shop favourite with their ultimate vanilla slice recipe.
+So, Will and his wife and business partner, Claire, have taken it upon themselves to reinvent the tuck-shop favourite with their ultimate vanilla slice recipe.

 "Much like a Napoleon – which is the French version of a vanilla slice – this recipe takes a more classic approach to the custard, using whipped cream to enrich the flavour and soften the texture," Will says.